RuntimeError123/hass-mc66c/README.md

 - json
 - time

-This script has been tested on Debian Stretch using the IR Schreibe Lesekopf (infrared read write head) from Volkszaehler (https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf).
+This script has been tested on Debian Stretch using the IR Schreib Lesekopf (infrared read write head) from Volkszaehler (https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf).
 The Home Assistant version used to test was 0.62.1.

-# INSTALLATION
+# 3. INSTALLATION
 Place the files from Git in a separate folder (e.g.
 /home/homeassistant/stadsverwarming).
-Change the variables listed under the variables section in the script according to your needs.
+Change the variables listed under the variables section in the script according to your needs (see next paragraph).
 Test the script by running it using python3 stadsverwarming.py .
 When it is not executed by root (which I would definitly recommend) the user running should have permission to use serial ports.
 In Debian / Ubuntu this can be accomplished by adding the user to the 'dialout' group.
 Schedule the script to run every X minutes / hours using crontab.

+# 4. DEFINITION OF VARIABLES
+The script starts with some variables in in the Variables section.
+This paragraph will explain the purpose of these variables.
+- serialport
+	The serial port used to contact the IR Schreib Lesekopf (or compatible).
+	This usually corresponds to a Linux serial port (like /dev/ttyUSB1).
+If you experience that this changes after a reboot, please use a udev rule to make a static mapping.
+On systems running Windows it will probably work to use COM1 or the COM port which corresponds to the port which is used to connect to the IR Schreib Lesekopf.
+- protocol
+	The protocol used to connect to Home Assistant.
+Supported is http and https.
+- homeassistant_ip
+	The IP address used to connect to Home Assistant.
+FQDN's are also supported.
+- Port
+	The port used to connect to Home Assistant.
+Default is 8123.
+- homeassistant_password
+	Password which is configured as api_password in HomeAssistant's configuration.yaml or secrets.yaml.
+Currently this script does not support Home Assistant installation without a password set.
+- [energy/volume/temp_in/temp_out]_entity_id
+	Device identifier which must be unique to this specific device in Home Assistant.
+Must be in the format [component name].[platform]_name .
+- [energy/volume/temp_in/temp_out]_friendly_name
+	Friendly name, how device will be displayed in Home Assistant.
+Can be overridden by customize.yaml.
+- [energy/volume/temp_in/temp_out]_icon
+	Icon used for the sensor in gui.
+Append with "mdi:" and the Material Design Icon name.
+Icon "alert" would become "mdi:alert".